alekseyl/me-redis/README.md

 Now I may suggest some best practices for MeRedis configure:

 * explicit crumbs schema is preferable over implicit
-* if you are going lazy, and use implicit schemas, than avoid keys shuffling, cause it messes with your cache
+* if you are going lazy, and use implicit schemas, than avoid keys reshuffling, cause it messes with your cache
 * better to configure hash-max-ziplist-* in MeRedis.configure than elsewhere.
-* use in persistent Redis-based system with extreme caution
+* use MeRedis in persistent Redis-based system with extreme caution!

 # Custom Compressors

 MeRedis allow you to compress values through different compressor.
-Here is an example of custom compressor for ActiveRecord objects, I use it to test compression ratio against plain compression of to_json ( it takes ~40% less memory than Zlib.deflate(object.to_json) ).
+Here is an example of custom compressor for ActiveRecord objects, I use it to test compression ratio against plain compression of to_json.
+It takes ~40% less memory than Zlib.deflate(object.to_json).

 ```ruby